Julie Moir Messervy

 Messervy studied landscape design with eminent Japanese garden master Kinsaku Nakane in Kyoto, Japan, first as a Henry Luce Scholar, and then as a Japan Foundation Fellow.
 She received a Bachelor of Arts degree from Wellesley College and Master of Architecture and Master in City Planning degrees from the Massachusetts Institute of Technology.

-Julie Moir Messervy’s vision for composing landscapes of beauty and meaning is furthering the evolution of landscape design and changing the way people create and enjoy their outdoor surroundings.
-She created the Home Outside® landscape design app and award-winning Home Outside online design service to bring good landscape design to homeowners everywhere.
+Messervy’s vision for composing landscapes of beauty and meaning is furthering the evolution of landscape design and changing the way people create and enjoy their outdoor surroundings.
+She launched the Home Outside® landscape design app and award-winning Home Outside online design service to bring good landscape design to homeowners everywhere.

 Profiled as one of the 100 Stories of Deluxe’s 2015 Small Business Revolution

 Garden Writers Association of America, Gold Medal for Best Book Writing, 2010, for Home Outside

 Thomas College, Honorary Doctorate of Humane Letters, 2010

 University of Massachusetts, Dartmouth, Honorary Doctorate of Fine Arts, 2007